andrejewski/emf/README.md

 ## A Note on Classes

 EMF classes are compiled with the [`react-tools`](http://facebook.github.io/react/) transform using the harmony flag.
 This transform also expands JSX and other React and ES6 features.
-If you want to extend these classes in a build environment, take a look at [`gulp-react`](https://github.com/sindresorhus/gulp-react), [`grunt-react`](https://github.com/ericclemmons/grunt-react), or (when the owner gets off his butt and [passes the harmony flag](https://github.com/eddhannay/broccoli-react/issues/3)) [`broccoli-react`](https://github.com/eddhannay/broccoli-react).
+If you want to extend these classes in a build environment, take a look at [`gulp-react`](https://github.com/sindresorhus/gulp-react), [`grunt-react`](https://github.com/ericclemmons/grunt-react), or [`broccoli-react`](https://github.com/eddhannay/broccoli-react).
 I am not certain whether the transformed code is compatible with other ES6 transforms.

 EMF classes are generic.
 These classes do not assume the use of raw primitive objects.
 Immutable data structures may be incorporated and no assumption is made that React or any other view library will be used.
 This keeps the classes adaptable to many different use cases.